nschonni/healthvault-docs/healthvault/become-a-solution-provider.md

 1.  **Reseller Agreement** – This agreement applies to companies who will connect an application to HealthVault and resell the combined solution to non-end-user customers.
 2.  **Direct Agreement** – Applies to companies whom connect an application to HealthVault and offer it directly to end users (individual HealthVault account-holders).

 [This form](https://www.healthvault.com/inquiry/business) will put you in contact with our business development team, who can help you understand the business agreements and fees associated with connecting to HealthVault.
-Before getting in touch here, we encourage your team to explore the introductory documents and sample code on [MSDN](http://msdn.com/healthvault).
+Before getting in touch here, we encourage your team to explore the introductory documents and sample code here.
 Doing so will put us in a much better position to quickly have a productive discussion.

 ### How much does it cost to access Microsoft resources about developing a HealthVault-enabled application?

 The HealthVault SDK is publicly available to developers at no cost.
-We encourage your team to explore the introductory documents and sample code on [MSDN](http://msdn.com/healthvault).
+We encourage your team to explore the introductory documents and sample code here.

 ### Is HealthVault secure?